Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: Bulk Pb and bulk PbTe

-We modeled the superconducting state using the \textsc{SIESTA}-BdG code~\cite{reho2024density}, employing three solution methods: \textit{non SCF-BdG}, \textit{Fixed-$\Delta$}, and \textit{full SCF-BdG}.
-All three solution methods predict a conventional U-shaped SC gap of $\sim$3 meV (Figure~\ref{fig:bulkpbdosbands}).
 We initialize the pairing potential in the \textit{superconducting strength representation} (on a real-space grid) as touching spherical hardwells with radius $\mathbf{r} = 1.58$~\AA.
 In the \textit{non SCF--BdG} and \textit{fixed--$\Delta$} methods, the initial strength of the superconducting pairing potential is $\bar{\Delta} = 1.50$~meV.
 In the \textit{full SCF-BdG} method, instead, the initial value of the superconducting coupling is $\lambda(\mathbf{r}) = 80.3$~eV.
-We computed the orbital projected superconducting density of states (Figure~\ref{fig:bulkpbdosbands}) and conclude that Pb $p$ and $d$ are the dominant electronic states close to the Fermi level, and hence relevant for the superconducting properties.
+We computed the orbital projected superconducting density of states [Fig.~\ref{fig:bulkpbdosbands}.(d)] and conclude that Pb $p$ and $d$ are the dominant electronic states close to the Fermi level, and hence relevant for the superconducting properties.
+The \textit{full SCF-BdG} predicts that the coherence peak at $\sim \pm 1.8$~meV displays a small splitting.
+This splitting is physical and has been experimentally measured in bulk Pb~\cite{BlackfordTunnelingInvestigation1969, LykkenMeasurementSuperconducting1971}, and found to be $\sim 0.1-0.2$~meV depending on the crystal direction.
+Simulations with the KKR-BdG method have analyzed the gap anisotropy and identified three superconducting gaps~\cite{saunderson2020gap}.
+In our earlier work~\cite{reho2024density}, we report two superconducting gaps in bulk Pb, consistently with these findings.
+Accurately resolving the splitting of the coherence peak requires an extremely low smearing temperature ($T = 0.002$ meV).
+We note that the coherence peak splitting is only predicted within the \textit{full SCF-BdG} method: the splitting is not present when the SC-DOS is computed with the \textit{fixed-$\Delta$} and \textit{non scf-BdG} methods.